crisperdue/prooftoys-site/content/_index.md

 ## **What is Prooftoys?**

-Prooftoys is a set of resources for learning and using principles of _precise reasoning_.
-This is the reasoning of mathematics, but today it applies to many fields --- very broadly to much of computing, but also to many other fields, often through mathematical modeling and other forms of mathematical analysis.
+Prooftoys is software and a set of resources for learning and using the principles of ***logic***.

-The Prooftoys system has been designed specifically to be approachable for beginners who may have little background in mathematics and perhaps no background at all in formal logic.
-It exists to be an understandable and enjoyable road to learning and applying these super-powerful tools through an embedded graphical user interface that helps you construct understandable and correct proofs with no holes and no handwaving.
+The Prooftoys system has been designed specifically to be approachable for beginners with little background in mathematics and even no background at all in formal logic.
+Its goal is to provide an understandable and enjoyable road to learning and applying these super-powerful tools through a graphical user interface that helps you construct understandable and correct proofs with no holes and no handwaving.

+### **What can it do for me?**

+- Build your skills at effectively using rock-solid reasoning.

+- Grow your appreciation of the power of reasoning from fundamental principles.

+- Develop your understanding of sound and practical proof techniques.

+- Even assist you in solving algebra problems.

 ### **Ways to start**